sylviamusel/me/set2/readme.md

 to .append means to add another word/option into the list

 Was trying to run test and it wasn't working.
-Problem solved remember to put the :
+Problem solved remember to put the : loop 2: You can use variable names from different loops to make life so much more easier